 Illness Length of Exclusion Details of Exclusion Respiratory symptoms: coughing, runny nose, or sore throat 24 hours after the symptoms have been improving without the use of OTC Please also follow the TPH Screening Guidelines, while in effect.
 Diarrhea 48 hours symptom-free 2 or more episodes when stools are above normal within an 8-hour period while the child is in the program.
-Diarrhea is defined as any change from the child's normal solid or semi-solid to a liquid or semi-liquid state, that is not associated with any change in the child's diet (i.e. when bowel movements are loose and watery, and more frequent than usual) Vomiting 48 hours symptom-free 2 or more episodes within an 8-hour period while the child is in care, and may be associated with other symptoms such as, but not limited to: fever, irritability, stomach pains, headaches, lethargy, change in skin color, etc. Combination 48 hours symptom-free 1 episode each of diarrhea and vomiting within an 8-hour period while the child is in care Fever After 24 hours of having improved symptoms w/o the use of OTC medication Fever with temperature of 38 degrees Celsius/100.4 degrees Fahrenheit or above by any method Streptococcal pharyngitis At least 24 hours and until the child has had and until the child has had 2 doses of a course of an appropriate antibiotic 12 hours apart Head lice, scabies, pink The must be away and on treatment for at least 24 hours before returning to care eye, or ringworm Pink eye is redness, itching, pain, discharge Children must be free of head ice before returning to care.
-Staff will check to ensure entry into program is acceptable

-Rashes 24 hours and until the first treatment has started, or until the itchiness/redness/spots disappear, or a clearance from doctor stating the illness is not a communicable disease.
+Diarrhea is defined as any change from the child's normal solid or semi-solid to a liquid or semi-liquid state, that is not associated with any change in the child's diet (i.e. when bowel movements are loose and watery, and more frequent than usual) Vomiting 48 hours symptom-free 2 or more episodes within an 8-hour period while the child is in care, and may be associated with other symptoms such as, but not limited to: fever, irritability, stomach pains, headaches, lethargy, change in skin color, etc. Combination 48 hours symptom-free 1 episode each of diarrhea and vomiting within an 8-hour period while the child is in care Fever After 24 hours of having improved symptoms w/o the use of OTC medication Fever with temperature of 38 degrees Celsius/100.4 degrees Fahrenheit or above by any method Streptococcal pharyngitis At least 24 hours and until the or appropriate antibiotic 12 hours child has had and until the child has had 2 doses of a course of an apart Head lice, scabies, pink eye, or The must be away and on treat ment for at least 24 hours before returning to care ain, discharge ringworm ice before returning to care.
+Staff will check to ensure entry into program is Rashes ment has started, or until the itchiness/redness/spots disappear, or a ne illness is not a communicable disease.
 Chickenpox, measles, or mumps, 7 days Must have a doctor's note in order to return to the child care centre.